 In July of 2007 Dienesch stepped down from the position of Dean of the College of Business after six years.
 In that capacity he had academic administrative and leadership responsibility for both the undergraduate and graduate programs of the college.
 Before serving at St. Ambrose, Dienesch was the Assistant Dean for Evening/Weekend Programs at Marian College of Fond du Lac, Wisconsin.

-Dienesch received both Bachelors and Masters in Business Administration from the University of Michigan in Ann Arbor and earned his PhD at the Georgia Institute of Technology in Atlanta in 1987.
+Dienesch received both bachelor's and master's in Business Administration from the University of Michigan in Ann Arbor and earned his PhD at the Georgia Institute of Technology in Atlanta in 1987.
 His research interests started in Leadership, Group Dynamics and Organizational Development.
-In the early nineties he added a focus in Cross-Cultural Management.
+In the early 90s he added a focus in Cross-Cultural Management.
 Dienesch is fluent in German.